Ali-Shaltout/ThanawyaDump/README.md

 # ThanawyaDump
-a dumb JSON files which represents all Thanawya results in Egypt for 2016/2017
+a dump JSON files which represents all Thanawya results in Egypt for 2016/2017